ohanedan/Airpods-Windows-Service/README.md

 # Airpods Windows Service

 A Windows Service for reading Airpods Battery and some other informations.
-Using this service, you can get your Airpods data as JSON over the UDP socket.
+Using this service, you can get your Airpods data as JSON over the named pipe.

 ## Requirements
 - Windows 10, version 16299 (Fall Creators Update) or greater